-AUBURN, Wash. - The case of a missing mother has taken a tragic turn.
-About week after Auburn woman Diana Davis disappeared, detectives say her body has been found.
+AUBURN, Wash. - The case of a missing mother from Auburn took a tragic turn after she disappeared in July.
+About a week later, detectives say the body of Diana Davis was found.

 The terrible discovery was made in a desolate area off the highway near Snoqualmie Pass.
 Now her loved ones and detectives are trying to piece together her final days to try to uncover who would brutally kill her - and go to great lengths to cover up the horrific crime.

 “Somebody cut my mom’s life short.
 My mom just turned 50 and I feel like she had 50 more years in front of her.
 She was so full of life,” says Diana’s son, Chris Davis.

 Diana Davis lived a quiet life, alone in Auburn.
 Family says when she wasn’t working as a caretaker, she was tending to her garden.
 In her usual fashion, that’s what she and her son talked about on their last phone call July 27.

 “She was going out to her garden, when I spoke to her she was already headed there,” says Chris Davis.

 On that Monday afternoon, Diana left Auburn and drove to Tacoma to the community garden where she had a plot.
 The next day family found it odd they couldn’t get a hold of her, but didn’t panic.
 But the following day, they got news that changed everything.

 “You don’t ever expect to hear something like that.”